WordPress/openverse/rfcs/README.md

 ## Format

-There is no concrete format for RFCs but they should include, at minimum, the following sections:
+There is no concrete format for RFCs but they probably (but not necessarily) should include the following sections:

 * The rationale/reason/goals for the proposed changes.
 Basically the high-level "why we need this".
 * The existing state of things as it relates to the proposed change.
 Link to previous related RFCs and other prior art.